 Curve is to sphere, as knot is to net, as

 One is to many, as coin is to money, as

 One is to many, as coin is to money, as

 bird is ito store the same to money, as

-Rock is to mountain, as drap is to fountain as for mountain, as drop is to foothatin, as spring is to river, as glint is to glitter, as spring is to river, as glint is to glitter, as Near is to far, as wind is to weather, as
+Rock Rock is to mountain, as drap is to fountain as some of the state of the state

 Near is feather is to flight, as light is to star, as to far, as wind is to weather, as kindness is to good, so acorn is to wood.

 feather is to flight, as light is to star, as kindness is to good, so acorn is to wood.